MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-setup-configuration.md

 ## Define a new policy

-1. As a security administrator (or global administrator), go to https://security.microsoft.com and sign in.
+1. As a security administrator (or global administrator), go to [https://security.microsoft.com](https://security.microsoft.com) and sign in.
 You’re now in the Microsoft 365 Defender portal.

-2. In the navigation pane, choose Configuration management.
+2. In the navigation pane, choose **Configuration management**.
 Policies are organized by operating system and policy type.

 3. Select an operating system tab, and then expand a category.

-4. Select + Add.
+4. Select **+ Add**.

-5. On the General information tab, specify a name and description.
+5. On the **General information** tab, specify a name and description.
 This information will help you and your team identify the policy later on.

 6. Review the policy order and edit if necessary.
-(See the Policy order section for more details).
+(See the **Policy order** section for more details).

-7. On the Device groups tab, either create a new device group, or use an existing group.
+7. On the **Device groups** tab, either create a new device group, or use an existing group.
 Policies are assigned to devices through device groups.

    Here are some things to keep in mind:

    - Initially, you might only have your default device group, which includes the devices people in your company are using to access company data and email.
    - Create a new device group to apply a policy with specific settings that are different from the default policy.